Advertisements

 Softening of scar mark

-Scar mark gets adhered to the lower structure and when the scar is not soft any stretching causes pain.
+A scar mark adheres to the lower structure, and when the scar is not soft, any stretching causes pain.
 Both factors together restrict joint movement.
-Therefore softening of scars is so important.
+Therefore, softening scars is so important.
 Your physiotherapist will apply the following procedure for it.

 1. DTMF (Deep Transverse Friction Massage) over the scar mark.